This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 I love the Purito Oat-in Calming Gel Cream on its own, and even more when I found out it’s fungal acne safe.

-I talk about it in a little more detail in my post about moisturisers for acne prone skin.
+I talk about it in a little more detail in my post about moisturisers for acne-prone skin.

 This one is probably not quite rich enough for super dry skin, depending on your personal preference.

-Luckily there is one popular product for fungal acne and slugging.
+Luckily, there is one popular product for fungal acne and slugging.

-4. Eucerin Original Healing Cream
+5. Eucerin Original Healing Cream

 Not only is this thick cream perfect for slugging, but it also contains piroctone olamine.

-Piroctone olamine is in a lot of antifungal creams because it is an anti fungal agent.
+Piroctone olamine is in a lot of antifungal creams because it is an antifungal agent.

 This means that not only will it lock in your skincare, but it’ll also provide some yeast-fighting benefits.